Quinz7339/CIPM/README.md

 - manager.py(Setting) - create UI
 - manager.py(Setting) - allow default length of generated password (use slider) --> self.password_length
 - reflect changes correctly on the local database file
-- open file in 'w' mode to overwrite with the currently updated database
+- open file in 'w' mode to overwrite with the currently updated database (do it when then are changes OR at the end of the program execution)
 - add password generating function